SystemsApproach/sdn/access.rst

 is a *BNG (Broadband Network Gateway)* connecting the access network to the Internet.
-The BNG is a piece of Telco equipment that, in addition to forwarding packets, also authenticates users, differentiates service, and meters traffic for the sake of billing.
+The BNG is a piece of Telco equipment that, in addition to forwarding packets, also authenticates users, differentiates the level of service delivered to each customer, and meters traffic for the sake of billing.

 .. _fig-pon:
 .. figure:: access/Slide1.png